mahussain1/Image-Segmentaion/README.md

  *Predicted Output*

 ## Train
-For training, model configuration can be set in `config.py` file.
+Before training, model configuration  can be set in `config.py` file.
 After that open conda enviroemnt and change directory to project folder.
 Run `python train.py` to start training process.
 I trained this model for binary class segmentation using U-Net.
 Due to unavailability of GPU, it took 16 hours to train a model on CPU :blush:.

 ## Inference
 * Open `stream_c.py` and locate yourself at `cv2.imread()` where you need to manually enter path of image that you want to input the model.

 * activate conda enviroment and run `stream_c.py`.
-I am not good at naming files, you can change if you want. :smile:.
+I am not good at naming files, you can change if you want.

 ### Credits